AsiaKorushkina/ClickHouse/docs/en/sql_reference/functions/other_functions.md

 ## getMacro {#getmacro}

-Get the value for an input string from the [macros](https://clickhouse.tech/docs/en/operations/server_configuration_parameters/settings/#macros) section of the configuration file.
+Gets the parameter value from the [macros](../../operations/server_configuration_parameters/settings.md#macros) section of the server configuration file `config.xml`.

 **Syntax**